erinthered/VectorClass/README.txt

   larger than current size of array to prevent data loss.
 End program if checkLegalCapacity fails, else use swap function to move all data from old array to new array of resized capacity.
-~ Swap function: Create new dynamic array of requested capacity size, copy data from existing array to new array, delete data from old array, reassign old array pointer to new array, set new array pointer to NULL.
+~ Swap function: Create new dynamic array of requested capacity size, copy data from existing array to new array, free memory from old array, reassign old array pointer to new array, set new array pointer to NULL.
 ~ Remove function: Use search function to determine if array contains the requested data.
 If not found, return false.
 If found, move all one position forward in the array, from the position